 Most short-scale bass guitars have bolt-on necks.
 This means that their neck is bolted onto their body.
 If it’s well constructed, the bolts should be able to keep the neck stable, not allowing it to shift up or down in any way.
 This is highly important as stability is key to producing a well-defined, precise sound.
 However, you should note that this type of attachment benefits from having more neck and body overlap rather than less.

 Although it’s not the most popular type of neck out there, the set neck is essential to certain bass designs.
-With a set neck, a mortise or dovetail joint is used to attach the neck to the instrument’s body.
-While it can produce more quality in resonance and sustain, a set neck can be difficult to adjust.
+A mortise or dovetail joint is used with a set neck to attach the neck to the instrument’s body.
+While it can produce more resonance and sustain, a set neck can be difficult to adjust.

 Typically found on high-end bass guitars, thru-body necks are a sign of great quality.
 This type of neck continuous throughout the entire body of the instrument.
 Normally, wings are attached to each side of the neck to form its upper and lower parts.